 Who is affected by lupus?

-Lupus is most common in women (90%) and the majority develop the condition between 15 and 45 years.
+Around 9 in 10 people with lupus are women and the majority develop the condition between 15 and 45 years.
 When lupus occurs in children it is usually diagnosed during puberty.

 There are two main types of lupus